MicrosoftDocs/sql-docs/docs/advanced-analytics/r/determine-which-packages-are-installed-on-sql-server.md

 ---
 # Determine which R packages are installed on SQL Server

-When you install machine learning in SQL Server with the R language option, an R package library is created and associated with the instance.
-Each instance has its own package library.
+When you install machine learning in SQL Server with the R language option, an R package library is created specifically for use by the instance.
+Each instance on the server has its own package library.
 Package libraries cannot be shared across instances.

-This article describes how you can determine which R packages are installed for a specific instance.
+This article describes how you can determine which R packages are installed for a specific SQL Server instance.

 ## Generate R package list using a stored procedure